LDiazN/recursive-ray-tracer/README.md

 1. `git clone --recurse-submodules` this repository
 2. Go to `recursive-ray-tracer/scripts`
 3. Run `win-genproject.bat`.
 This command will generate a Visual Studio 2022 project you can open and compile.
-4. Open the generated visual studio solution, hit run, and that's it!
+4. Open the generated visual studio solution `RecRays.sln`
+5. Set start up project as `rec_rays` if necessary
+6. Specify path of scene to render as command line arguments.
+You can find a default scene in `rec_rays/scenes/test.txt`